 Download the Healthier Together App from the App Store or Google Play.

-If your child’s asthma suddenly get much worse (asthma attack), they will require urgent treatment.
+If your child’s asthma suddenly gets worse, they need urgent treatment.
 Signs of an asthma attack include:

-Sometimes there is no obvious cause for your child’s asthma attack, but the most common triggers are viral infections (coughs, colds and chest infections), sudden changes in the weather and exposure to cigarette smoke.
+Sometimes there is no obvious cause for your child’s asthma attack.
+The most common triggers are viral infections (coughs, colds and chest infections), emotional anxiety and exposure to airway irritants such as cigarette smoke.

 Click here for an Operation Ouch video on asthma that you and your child can watch together.